not-only-code/qtranslate-slug/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SYC46KSLRC4Q8
 Tags: qtranslate, slug, multilanguage, widget
 Requires at least: 3.3
-Tested up to: 4.1
+Tested up to: 4.2.4
-Stable tag: 1.1.12
+Stable tag: 1.1.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds support for permalink translations and fix some QTranslate deficiencies since wordpress 3.0
+Adds support for permalink translations to QTranslate-X since wordpress 3.0

 == Description ==

-[Qtranslate](http://wordpress.org/plugins/qtranslate/) is a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.
-Check out all the new forks from qtranslate!
+[Qtranslate-X](http://wordpress.org/plugins/qtranslate-x/) is a nice plugin for Multilingual Websites. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations.

-**Version 1.0** has been written from scratch using OOP.
-The code has been structured better, the functions have been marked and commented and everything is better integrated with Wordpress API.
+1.1.17 fixes a dangerous Security Exploit.
+Please update right now!

 = Requirements: =

 * Wordpress 3.3 (PHP 5.4 and MySQL 5)
-* mQtranslate 2.6.2.4 or Qtranslate 2.5.8 ( soon qtranslate-x too )
+* mQtranslate 2.6.2.4 or Qtranslate 2.5.8 or qtranslate-x ( 2.9.1 )

+= New in 1.1.17 =
+* Hability to filter the position of the Metabox
+* Fixed dangerous security exploit!

+= New in 1.1.16 =
+Minor fix for the language menu using qtranslate's function

-= New in Versions 1.1.12 =
+= New in 1.1.15 =

-* fixed warnings in settings
+* Fixes the duplicated hreflang links in <head>
-* replace qtranslate with our own for taxonomies

-= New in Versions 1.1.10 and 1.1.11 =
+= New in 1.1.14 =

-* Fixing wrong commit to wp.org
-* Clean deleted files
+The menu widget didn't allow the visitors to change to the default language if qtranslate-x was being used.
+So, adjusted the Language Menu widget to play nice with qtranslate-x.
+Hope to bring some nice changes that were made in the github repository in the next version.
+For now, enjoy.

-= New in Version 1.1.9 =
+= New in 1.1.13 =

-Lots of bug fixes!
-Thanks again to everyone that contributed to this project, with commits, bug reports and suggestions.

-* Compatibility with qtranslate-X! ( thanks @beheist, pull #85, fixing most of #80 )
-* More updates to the portuguese translation ( thanks pedro-mendonca, pull #86)
-* Corrected the link to language files ( thanks pedro-mendonca )
-* Added translation for some hardcoded texts ( thanks pedro-mendonca )
-* Corrected a link from 'qtranslate' to 'qts' language files ( thanks pedro-mendonca )
-* Fixed taxonomies slugs ( thanks to [eirikv's bug report](https://wordpress.org/support/topic/categories-slug-dont-work) )
-* Fixed many warnings ( thanks piffpaffpuff, issue #78 and to [pedrodu1](https://wordpress.org/support/topic/warnings-qtranslate-slugphp) )
-* Changed the behaviour of "Quick Edit", from the wp forums [1](https://wordpress.org/support/topic/categories-tags-and-quick-edit-dont-show-in-admin) [2](https://wordpress.org/support/topic/quick-edit-inhibited-by-qtranslate-slug-with-wp-41-mqtranslate) ( thanks everyone!! )
-* Fixed the menus!
-Now you can properly use one menu for every language.
-Use the dropdown section "Languages", and for each item, change the "Navigation Label" and "Title Attribute".
-Select "All languages", to make sure everything is awesome!
-All these features were a consequence of fixing all the warnings based on [Gery's bug report](https://wordpress.org/support/topic/qtranslate-slug-conflicting-with-ubermenu).
-* Minor fixes, etc.
+== Thanks to returning @pedro-mendonca for these commits: ==
+* Cleaned duplicated label in widget
+* Bug fix in "Slug (%s)" string translation
+* Changed text strings with no text-domain and with text-domain 'qtranlate' to text-domain 'qts'
+* pot catalog updated with current strings, including last found is "More information about".
+== Thanks to @johnclause for these : ==
+* Convenience links in notice_dependences
+* Menu compatibility with qTranslate-X
+* Fixed extra characters in widget
+### Thanks to vbkun for casting the much wanted function to get a slug based on an id and language
+* Added a global qts_get_slug( $id, $lang)
+### and sadly:
+* removed the menu admin box until better implementation

 See you next Version!

 **Advice: If you're using a multisite installation, you will must activate qtranslate plugins by separately on each site.**